 The year started with a snowstorm that dumped 13.0" on the City (4.8" this afternoon and evening, 8.2" on the 2nd).
 This amount was more than the five snowfalls in December 1876, that totaled slightly more than twelve inches.
 Both days of the snowstorm had highs of 24°.

-The first day of the year was quite a rainy one as 2.05" fell.
+The first day of the year was quite rainy with 2.05" measured in Central Park.
 This was the first year (since record keeping began in 1869) to have rainfall of an inch or more on New Year's Day, and it's the record for the date.
 (Six other years have since had an inch or more on 1/1, the most recent being in 2007.)

 1.32" of rain fell, which was 0.02" more than what fell in all of December.
 Last year, 1892's first rainfall of an inch or more occurred on Jan.
 2 (1.02" was measured).
 Today's high of 52° would be the mildest reading of the month.

 The year started snowy and quite cold as three inches fell between 2-8:00 in the morning, and the temperature fell slowly thru the day, dropping from 18° to 8°.
 Breezy conditions (gusts of 15-20 mph) created wind chills in the zero to -5° range.